clj-kondo/clj-kondo/doc/linters.md

   ,,,)
 ```

-You can report-duplicate warnings using:
+You can report duplicate warnings using:

 ``` clojure
 {:linters {:unresolved-var {:report-duplicates true}}}